 For extra effect, choose different colors of LED: green for “Go” and red for “No go.”

-Lessons In Electric Circuits, Volume 4, chapter 3: “Logic Gates
+Lessons In Electric Circuits, Volume 4, chapter 3: “Logic Gates”

 This circuit illustrates the use of XOR (Exclusive-OR) gates as bit comparators.
 Four of these XOR gates compare the respective bits of two 4-bit binary numbers, each number “entered” into the circuit via a set of switches.
 If the two numbers match, bit for bit, the green “Go” LED will light up when the “Enter” pushbutton switch is pressed.
 If the two numbers do not exactly match, the red “No go” LED will light up when the “Enter” pushbutton is pressed.

 Because four bits provides a mere sixteen possible combinations, this lock circuit is not very sophisticated.
 If it were used in a real application such as a home security system, the “No go” output would have to be connected to some kind of siren or other alarming device so that the entry of an incorrect code would deter an unauthorized person from attempting another code entry.

 The “key” code that must be matched at the data entry switch array should be hidden from view, of course.
-If this were part of a real security system, the data entry switch assembly would be located outside the door with the rest of the circuitry.
+If this were part of a real security system, the data entry switch assembly would be located outside the door and the key code switch assembly behind the door with the rest of the circuitry.

 In this experiment, you will likely locate the two switch assemblies on two different breadboards, but it is entirely possible to build the circuit using just a single (8-position) DIP switch assembly.
 Again, the purpose of the experiment is not to make a real security system, but merely to introduce you to the principle of XOR gate code comparison.

-of the four XOR gates outputs a “high” signal—indicating that the entered code and the key code are not identical—then a “high” signal will be passed on to the NOR gate logic
+It is the nature of an XOR gate to output a “high” (1) signal if the input signals are not the same logic state.
+The four XOR gates’ output terminals are connected through a diode network which functions as a four-input OR gate: if any of the four XOR gates outputs a “high” signal—indicating that the entered code and the key code are not identical—then a “high” signal will be passed on to the NOR gate logic.

 If the two 4-bit codes are identical, then none of the XOR gate outputs will be “high,” and the pull-down resistor connected to the common sides of the diodes will provide a “low” signal state to the NOR logic.